 Will this route take the place of bus route 47 or other local routes currently serving the area?

 Specific details about the BRT service, including adjustments to existing local routes, will be determined through close coordination with the Utah Transit Authority (UTA) Service and Operation Planning groups.
 The following changes are proposed to local routes when the Midvalley Connector begins service: 1) Route 47 would be eliminated; 2) Route 41 would cover the western portion of the current route 47, running from West Valley Central to 5600 West on 4100 South, and then from 5600 West to Salt Lake Community College on 4700 South; 3) Route 227 would be extended to connect to Salt Lake Community College and terminate at the Millcreek Station.
 While changes would occur, all areas currently served by transit would continue to be fully covered by the new routes.

 How can I provide input or comments?

-Throughout the course of the project, comments and questions can be directed to the project team through the project website (www.midvalleyconnector.com), email (email@example.com) or phone (801.355.1112).
-The Draft ESR will be available for public review and comment in spring 2017.
-At that time, a public open house will be held to provide detailed information about the project and gather public comment.
+Throughout the course of the project, comments and questions can be directed to the project team through the project website (www.midvalleyconnector.com), email (firstname.lastname@example.org), or by phone (801) 901-7888.
+The Environmental Assessment will be available for public review and comment in summer 2022.